-For a detailed description of "Address Allocation for Private Internets" and the actual ranges of addresses set aside for that purpose, please refer to RFC 1918 found at: ftp://ftp.ripe.net/rfc/rfc1918.txt For information on the "Architectural Implications of NAT", please refer to

-RFC 2993, found at: ftp://ftp.ripe.net/rfc/rfc2993.txt
+For a detailed description of "Address Allocation for Private Internets" and the actual ranges of addresses set aside for that purpose, please refer to RFC 1918 found at: ftp://ftp.ripe.net/rfc/rfc1918.txt For information on the "Architectural Implications of NAT", please refer to RFC 2993, found at: ftp://ftp.ripe.net/rfc/rfc2993.txt

 3. Some address ranges are reserved for special use purposes.
-These are described in RFC 3330 and are beyond the scope of this document.
-RFC 3330 can be found at: ftp://ftp.ripe.net/rfc/rfc3330.txt
+These are described in the IANA IPv4 Special-Purpose Address Registry and are beyond the scope of this document.